cloudflare/cloudflare-docs/content/turnstile/get-started/_index.md

 This guide will get you started on setting up the Turnstile widget.

-If you are currently using a CAPTCHA service, you can simply copy and paste our script wherever you have deployed the existing script today.
+If you are currently using a CAPTCHA service, you can copy and paste our script wherever you have deployed the existing script today.

 ## Sitekey and secret key